 The Firewall Alerts tab will log any detections made by the Firewall and will show the count of attempts per username and per IP Address.

-RANSOMWARE ENCRYPTION PROTECTION and ZERO-TRUST EXECUTION PROTECTION
+RANSOMWARE ENCRYPTION PROTECTION

 Moreover, each entry contains links to VirusTotal's database, but also a Forensics analysis that will tell you more about the specific detection's patterns, relations, and behavior.